mion00/color-temperature-light-mixer/README.md

 ## Known limitations and issues

 - This integration makes the assumption that 100% brightness is achieved when both warm white AND cold white LEDs are on.
-Check the specifications of your lights to see if this type of setup is supported (compared instead to having only one of the strips at 100% power at a time).
+Check the specifications of your lights to see if this type of setup is supported (compared instead to having only one of the strips at 100% power at a time).\
-- At the moment only two light sources are supported per "virtual" light.
+A future development might include the ability to cap the output brightness for setups where this is required.
 - At the moment the assumption is that each light source "contributes" equally to the resulting temperature.
 This was a design choice done to keep the math required in the computations simple.
 In some particular setups however this might not be the case.

+- At the moment only two light sources are supported per "virtual" light.\
+It is nonetheless possible to create multiple "virtual" lights, each with their own pair of light sources.
+- Support for light transitions has not been appropriately tested yet.

 ## Troubleshooting